datasentinel/datasentinel_documentation/features/top-queries.rst

     | Execution plans are collected thanks to the :ref:`pg_store_plans <pg_store_plans>` extension

-- Limit the result to the top N queries
 - Finely analyze your top queries among the following dimension:
     * Total time
     * Calls